o-oconnell/soft_computing/README.md

 ### Number of Rounds Control

 By modifying the code, it is possible to change how many times the training set it fed through the network.
-This is done by changing the numerical value in 182 of mnist.py, or line 189 of modified_bp.py.
+This is done by changing the numerical value on line 189 of modified_bp.py.
 The default number of rounds is 1.

+### Network 3

+Using the cross-entropy cost function with L2 regularization we achieved a signiificant improvement over network 2.
+You can get the correct version of `mnist.py` using `git reset --hard 044747e7fd10f5fc39d9813beaf91848b86171de`.

+With a seeded random number generator we recorded results:

+`time python mnist.py`

+`Number of correctly classified test images after training with 60000 images:
+9422
+out of
+10000`

+`real	0m23.874s
+user	2m12.152s
+sys	0m1.104s`